About the exhibition

 Marjo Levlin’s (b.
 1966) Oblivion -O Blif Igen (2015) charts the artist’s journey from her childhood home in Maalahti to Colorado and California as she retraces the footsteps of her migrant relatives.
 The past and present become interwoven in this poetic piece reflecting on the colliding realities of migration and the migrant’s dream of a better life.
 Levlin’s first-person narrator takes us on a journey that fuses history with the present moment.

 Carl Sebastian Lindberg’s (b.
 1978) Red Heritage (2018) looks at the Finnish Civil War and its resonating impacts across many generations.
 The artist’s great grandfather fought on the losing side, and the time he spent in a POW camp left deep scars on the Lindberg family that are still visible a century later.
 The work is a thought-provoking meditation on the collision between the state and the individual, macro, and microhistory.

-Susanna Majuri (b.
-1978) has worked and exhibited in Iceland on numerous occasions.
+Susanna Majuri (1978 – 2020) has worked and exhibited in Iceland on numerous occasions.
 Her photographs weave together alternative realities in ways that underscore their here-and-now presence while also suggesting that the true frame of reference lies beyond what we see in front of us.
 In Majuri’s hands, photographs reveal their dreamy, mysterious side, with her lyrical imagery transporting us to multiple planes of reality.

 Pauliina Turakka Purhonen’s (b.
 1971) textile sculptures draw inspiration from her childhood memories of medieval sculptures while delving into corporeality and art history in a way that truly gets under our skin.
 She uses herself and her loved ones as models for the characters in her fantastic tableaux, which visit the entire rich spectrum of existence between heaven and hell.